Skip to content

 What it costs

-What I will do is give you a free, honest estimate after I’ve walked the property, and explain what’s behind the number.
+What we will do is give you a free, honest estimate after we’ve walked the property, and explain what’s behind the number.
 That transparency is the whole point — you should know what you’re paying for.

 Pinelands permits

 A lot of this area sits inside the Pinelands National Reserve, and larger clearing projects can require approval from the Pinelands Commission.
-As someone who farms here, I’m familiar with how that works and can help you figure out whether your project needs it before we start — better to know going in than to find out after.
+As locals who farm here, we’re familiar with how that works and can help you figure out whether your project needs it before we start — better to know going in than to find out after.

 Serving your area